shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 11. Below is what you should see next.
 There are comments to help provide the right input parameters.
 The default values are already filled in.
 The parameters you need, but you didn't generate are:

     - `-outsz`    - For flowers102 the number of categories is `102`
-    - `--labels`  - Lables are located here: `../../caffe/data/flowers102/synset_words.txt`
+    - `--labels`  - Labels are located here: `../../caffe/data/flowers102/synset_words.txt`
     - `--imagedir`- For test images of flowers, use this dir: `../../caffe/examples/flowers`

     ```sh